 - The motivation of the requesting party that seeks visitation rights

 - The motivation of the person objecting to visitation

 - The quantity of visitation time the requesting party is asking for as well as the potential adverse impact that granting visitation could have on the child’s customary activities

 - If one or both of the child’s parents have died, the benefit in maintaining an extended family relationship

 An experienced family law attorney will be able to help you show the court that granting visitation rights to the grandparents is in the best interest of the child.

 In rare circumstances, grandparents may be able to assume decision-making rights for their grandchildren.
 Arizona law generally favors the child’s legal parents for Legal Decision-Making.
 However, if grandparents can prove that awarding Legal Decision-Making to a legal parent is not in the child’s best interest, it is possible for grandparents to obtain this authority.

-At Hallier Lawrence, we value grandparents’ rights and care about the health and well-being of your grandchildren.
+At Hallier Stearns PLC, we value grandparents’ rights and care about the health and well-being of your grandchildren.
 Contact us if you have any questions about your legal rights as a grandparent.